TheSceneCo/thescene-java-client-sdk/README.md

 ##Java API Client Library Usage Examples

+All API Access can be handled through the SceneClient interface.
+The SceneClient object manages

+* Authentication state.
+* Management of hal+json hateoas links and rels.
+* The caching of base 'rels'.
+Links that will not change during the course of a single session of API usage.

-1. To log in using the client library
+1. To log in using the client library and oauth2 client credentials:

 ```
 SceneClient.configureClientContext().setBaseUrl("http://api.thescene.co")